flutter/website/src/content/platform-integration/web/install-web/install-web-from-windows-desktop.md

 ---
-title: Add Chrome DevTools to Flutter from Windows start
+title: Set up web development for Flutter from Windows start
 description: Configure your system to develop Flutter web apps on Windows.
 short-title: Starting from Windows desktop
 ---